Porto Food: What and Where To Eat in Porto, Portugal by JetSettingFools.com

 The Best Hog Dog Sandwich, Gazela Cachorrinhos da Batalha, Porto, Portugal

-MAP.
 Far and away the most popular place for Porto hot dogs is the famous Gazel Cachorrinhos da Batalha.
-The eatery attracts patrons from all walks of life – from Porto foodie to office worker to tourist…and everyone comes for the hot dogs.
+The eatery attracts patrons from all walks of life – from Porto foodies to office workers to tourists…and everyone comes for the hot dogs.

-Pro Tip: There are two locations, but we recommend going to the original diner…even if the line is out the door.
+Pro Tip: There are two Gazel locations at Batalha, but we recommend going to the original diner vs. the restaurant…even if the line is out the door.

 #2 Francesinha Porto Sandwich